 For this, you need to do special care, which includes:

-Like a human, these small creatures need full attention and your time.
+Like a human, these small colorful mollies need your full attention and time.
 You will find lots of balloon molly fish for sale on the internet today.
 I will recommend you to buy only if you think you will remain dedicated to them.
 Though their care level is moderate a little negligence in their care can be harmful to them.